Dijkstra Principles and Implementation

 self.node = node

-# Weight sum from start node s to the current node
+# Number of steps from the start node s to the current node

 def bfs(graph, s):